eLuckkkkkkky/High-heeled-Crush/README.md

 ### Security Measures

-Fashion Palace employs robust measures to protect personal data, though transmission risks are inherent to the internet and are at your discretion.
+High-heeled-Crush employs robust measures to protect personal data, though transmission risks are inherent to the internet and are at your discretion.

 ### Data Access and Corrections